carboncopies/BrainEmulationChallenge/doc/e0_bs.md

 `<process-label>` is the corresponding label of the process step, "groundtruth", "acquisition", "translation", "emulation".

-`<topic-level>` is one of the IDs from I to XI, as showin the diagram above.
+`<topic-level>` is one of the IDs from I to XI, as showin the diagram in Fig.1 above.

-`<topic-label>` is the corresponding label of the topic level, as shown in the diagram above, such as "sampleprep", "systemidentification", "successcriteria".
+`<topic-label>` is the corresponding label of the topic level, as shown in the diagram in Fig.1 above, such as "sampleprep", "systemidentification", "successcriteria".

 ## Overview